 - Compact, lightweight and durable design that’s great for outdoor sessions

-- Minimum autofocus stepping motor ideal for video indoors and outdoors recordings.
+- Minimum autofocus stepping motor ideal for video indoor and outdoor recordings.

 Do you own a DX Nikon DSLR camera such as d5300, d7000, or even the d7500?

 Then Nikon AF-P DX NIKKOR lens is a superb choice for you.

 Weighing 230 grams (0.5 lb), the lens is lightweight, inexpensive with minimum autofocus making it great for all vloggers.